 Another cultural quirk from the mainland United States is added tax.
 The price you see in the store is not the price you’ll pay at the register.
 Hawaii charges a general excise tax on all goods and services of 4 to 4.712%, depending on your island.
 It’ll be added to the listed price of anything you purchase.
 You should factor tax and tips into your Hawaii vacation budget.

-If you’re lucky enough to be invited into a local’s home, you should.
+If you’re lucky enough to be invited into a local’s home, you shouldtake your shoes off at the door.
 The Hawaiian custom has been imported from Japanese and Korean cultures.
 As you’ll notice, Hawaiian homes are lifted off the ground like Japanese homes in order to keep dirt, sand and even flood water out.

-is an ancient Hawaiian word that is associated with family, but the word is so much larger than that.
-It also means home which extends to the entire island.
+Ohana is an ancient Hawaiian word that is associated with family, but the word is so much larger than that.
+It also means a home that extends to the entire island.
 So, if you do something as seemingly innocuous as litter, you’re harming the Ohana of everyone that lives on the island.

 It’s no secret that the ancient Hawaiians lived off the bounty of the oceans, so it’s up to you to protect the Pacific.
 The ocean is such an integral part of Hawaiian life that it is a part of the island’s Ohana; it’s a part of the island’s home.